-Under the United Technologies Corporation Nonemployee Director Stock Option Plan each nonemployee director also receives an annual grant of 2,000 stock options.
-The options, which are awarded each year on the date of the annual meeting, have a ten year term and become exercisable three years from the date of grant.
-The exercise price is equal to the closing market price of Common Stock on the date of grant.
+Under the United Technologies Corporation Nonemployee Director Stock Option Plan each nonemployee director receives an annual grant of 2,000 stock options.
+The options, which are awarded each year on the date of the annual meeting, have a ten year term and become exercisable three years from the date of grant at an exercise price equal to the closing market price of Common Stock on the date of grant.

 Upon becoming a director, each nonemployee director receives a one-time grant of 2,000 shares of restricted Common Stock.
-Regular quarterly dividends are paid on each such share of Common Stock.
 These shares vest ratably over five years, but may not be sold or otherwise transferred until the director retires or resigns from the Board.
-Should a director leave the Board before all restricted shares vest, the non-vested shares will be forfeited, except that, in the event of the death or disability of a director, a change in control, or if a director retires or resigns to accept full time employment in public or charitable service, all shares not previously vested will vest immediately.
+Should a director leave the Board before all restricted shares vest, the non-vested shares will be forfeited, except that in the event of the death or disability of a director, a change in control, or if a director retires or resigns to accept full time employment in public or charitable service, all shares not previously vested will vest immediately.

-In lieu of Common Stock, any non-U.S. director is eligible to receive a one-time grant of 2,000 restricted share units, each unit being equal in value to one share of Common Stock.
+In lieu of Common Stock, any non-U.S. director is eligible to receive a onetime grant of 2,000 restricted share units, each unit being equal in value to a share of Common Stock.
 Vesting provisions for such units are the same as for restricted stock.
 At retirement, a cash payment equal to the then-current value of a share of Common Stock will be paid to such director for each vested unit.
-A quarterly payment equal to the dividend paid on a share of Common Stock is paid on each stock unit.
+Each unit and share of restricted stock will generate a quarterly payment to the holder equal to the dividend paid on a share of Common Stock.